elewa-academy/Modular-Design/01-ultra-practical-javascript/README.md

 ## Specifications

+Individually you will:
-You will follow the entirety of [Practical JavaScript](https://watchandcode.com/p/practical-javascript), building the same code as Gordon.
-At the end of each version you will:
+* Begin by making a new folder on your computer for [Practical JavaScript](https://watchandcode.com/p/practical-javascript), put in a README but otherwise it can be empty for now.
+You will follow the entirety of Practical JavaSCript, building the same code as Gordon.
+Each time you finish a version, copy it into a new folder in your Practical JavaScript directory and include a README for that version.

+Together we will:
-1. Copy the code to a new branch on your computer
+1. Copy the code from each folder to a new branch on your computer
-2. Write a README for this version
+2. Polish a README for this version
 3. Merge that branch into master
 4. Tag the branch with the version number
 5. Push to GitHub: